beffe123/opencms-rfs-driver/README.md

     the file content at first completely from the DB into memory (a byte array) and then write it to the output stream.
 The drawbacks are that it takes some time (the larger the file the longer it takes) until OpenCms starts to send data to the client and that it requires much heap space.
+    Another drawback is that the dump loader from OpenCms does not support HTTP range requests (e.g. for pseudo streaming or resuming canceled downloads).
   * The RFS driver comes with an improved dump loader that streams those large files directly from the RFS.
-Playback of videos can start immediately and it uses only 4 KB of heap.
+Playback of videos can start instantly, you can jump immediately to any position of a video without having it fully downloaded due to support for HTTP range requests and it uses only 4 KB of heap for buffering.

 Installation
 ------------